tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard9/tf.contrib.learn.TensorFlowRNNClassifier.md

 Neural network model from provided `model_fn` and training data.

 Note: called first time constructs the graph and initializers variables.
-Consecutives times it will continue training the same model.
+Subsequently, it will continue training the same model.
 This logic follows partial_fit() interface in scikit-learn.
 To restart learning, create new estimator.